 The compound implementation is somewhat more complex than the hashed variant presented in Section 5.1.2.3, but is still reasonably simple.
 Of course, a more intelligent rebalancing scheme could be arbitrarily complex, but the simple scheme shown here has been shown to perform well compared to software alternatives [DCW+11] and even compared to algorithms using hardware assist [DLM+10].
 Nevertheless, the best we can hope for from such a scheme is 2x scalability, as at most two threads can be holding the dequeue's locks concurrently.
+This limitation also applies to algorithms based on non-blocking synchronization, such as the compare-and-swap-based dequeue algorithm of Michael [Mic03].4

 In fact, as noted by Dice et al. [DLM+10], an unsynchronized single-threaded double-ended queue significantly outperforms any of the parallel implementations they studied.
 Therefore, the key point is that there can be significant overhead enqueuing to or dequeuing from a shared queue, regardless of implementation.
-This should come as no surprise given the material in Chapter 2.
+This should come as no surprise given the material in Chapter 2, given the strict FIFO nature of these queues.